How to Hang a Garden Gate

 What Safety Equipment Do I Need to Fit and Install a Garden Gate?

-There are no specific safety items that you need to install a garden gate.
+There are no specific safety items that you need when hanging a gate.
 However, it may be beneficial to wear gloves when handling wood and timber to avoid the possibility of getting splinters.
-It would also be a good idea to wear safety goggles when drilling in screws to prevent any flying debris from entering your eye.

 What Materials Do I Need to Fit and Install a Garden Gate?